LCRH1883/Snapstudio/BUILD_PLAN.md

     - Make sure:
       - After a keep or delete action, the main screen advances to the next photo (or shows a suitable “no more photos” state).
     - Manual check: On-device tests swiping left, right, and up to confirm correct callbacks.
+    - Notes: Added pointerInput drag detection on MainSwipeScreen mapping right-to-left to delete, left-to-right to keep, and upward to share callback (placeholder for share flow).

-[ ] 4.3 – “No photos” and “end of list” states
+[x] 4.3 – “No photos” and “end of list” states
     - When there are no photos at all:
       - Show a friendly empty state: “No photos found.
 Take some photos and come back!”.
     - When the user reaches the end of the list:
       - Show a message like: “You’ve reviewed all photos in this run.”
       - Allow restarting or going back to settings.
     - Manual check: Use a test device/emulator with few or no photos to verify these paths.
+    - Notes: Main screen now shows empty state with refresh/settings buttons and end-of-run state with restart/settings actions; ViewModel tracks end-of-list and restart/reload hooks.

 ------------------------------------------------------------
 PHASE 5 – Delete / Trash and Keep Behavior